-Total Opex for Standard Control reported in worksheet 2.1.2 has been prepared for all Regulatory years in accordance with Ausgrid's CAM and aligns to the total opex reported in Annual Reporting Requirements.
+Total Opex for Standard Control reported in worksheet 2.1.2 has been prepared for FY1415 in accordance with Ausgrid's CAM.

-Total Opex reported in table 2.1.2 also aligns to total opex reported in the Economic Benchmarking RIN.
+Total Opex reported in table 2.1.2 aligns to total opex reported in the Economic Benchmarking RIN.